beerose/blog/content/posts/finish-side-projects/post.md

 It may sound a bit sad but our days are limited and we should spend our free time in the best way we can.
 Finishing all of your side projects may not always be it.

 Advice for the end?
 Praise what you already learned.
-Don't look at your abandoned side project as a failure, but notice all the things you learned along the way.
+Don't look at your abandoned side project as a failure, but notice all the things you accomplished along the way.
 Did you have fun?
-Or did you grow as a developer through practice?
-There are more benefits to side projects than the only finished project.
-Appreciate all those little things.
+Or did you grow as a developer?
+If you got something out of it, then it's a victory.